-In our tech-savvy world, data breaches, viruses and cybercrimes can cripple a business.
+In our tech-savvy world, data breaches, viruses and cybercrimes can ruin a business.
 While proper cybersecurity software is a crucial first line of defense, even the best programs don’t guarantee protection from complex attacks.
-For extra protection, you may consider taking out a cyber insurance policy for your business.
+If you want extra protection, consider taking out a cyber insurance policy for your business.
 Here’s what you need to know about cyber insurance to protect your online assets.

 Cyber insurance can help companies notify customers about data breaches involving their personal information.
 (This process is mandatory in most states and can quickly become expensive.)
-Cyber insurance policies also protect businesses against cyberattack damages and help cover the cost of restoring and re-creating any lost or compromised data.
-Finally, cyber insurance can offer free credit monitoring and public relation services following a data breach and help restore the personal identities and credit history of any affected customers.
+Cyber insurance policies also protect businesses against cyberattack damages and help cover the cost of restoring and recreating any lost or compromised data.
+Finally, cyber insurance can offer free credit monitoring and public relations services following a data breach and help restore the identities and credit history of any affected customers.
+[Read related article: How to Do a Cybersecurity Risk Assessment]

+Getting a cyber insurance policy is part of cybersecurity best practices and risk management.
 Generally speaking, cyber insurance packages cover one of three major issues: risks to the business, liability for claims and any consequences of those claims.
-As such, there are three primary categories of cyber insurance, each covering one of these categories: first-party liability, third-party liability and general benefits.
+As such, there are three primary categories of cyber insurance that cover each of these issues: first-party liability, third-party liability and general benefits.

 A first-party cyber insurance package protects all people directly involved in the data breach or incident.
 It typically offers coverage to the victim for various issues, including data destruction, extortion, online theft, hacking, and deliberate or accidental denial of service.
 The package is designed to cover the policyholder’s costs for the fees, damages and inconvenience resulting from the incident.
 These are some common insurance configurations: